 About Water Policy and Governance Group (WPGG)

-We are grateful to the Faculty of Environment, University of Waterloo, for providing the WPGG with dedicated research space and administrative support.
+The WPGG team is grateful to the Faculty of Environment, University of Waterloo, for providing us with dedicated research space and administrative support between 2008 and 2022.